globin/vatsim-open-sector-data/SPECIFICATION.md

 - create APP **Position**s without frequency and airport prefix
 - create **Sector**s with the new "tracon" elemental volumes and priority with the new **Position** and the priority of the outerlying sector

-TODO: better wording of the above, check for edge cases
+**TODO**: better wording of the above, check for edge cases

 #### vatglasses-data

-!!LICENCE!! (ask lenny colton for relicensing into this project?)
+Licence incompatible.
+Ask lenny colton for relicensing into this project.

-TODO: mainly "valid" subset of this data definition, so easier to migrate
+**TODO**: mainly "valid" subset of this data definition, so easier to migrate

 #### AIXM data

-TODO
-Some open data available, maybe provide tooling to convert functional volume and sector data conversions?
+**TODO** Some open data available, maybe provide tooling to convert functional volume and sector data conversions?

 ### Tooling